signum-network/signumjs-react-native-crypto-adapter/README.md

- * The next steps are required to initialize signumjs/crypto module for Expo */ import {Crypto} from '@signumjs/crypto' import {ReactNativeExpoCryptoProvider} from "@signumjs/react-native-expo-crypto-adapter"
+ * The next steps are required to initialize signumjs/crypto module for Expo */ import {Crypto} from '@signumjs/crypto' import {ReactNativeExpoCryptoAdapter} from "@signumjs/react-native-expo-crypto-adapter"

-Crypto.init(new ReactNativeExpoCryptoProvider());
+Crypto.init(new ReactNativeExpoCryptoAdapter());
 ```

 # Example

 Find a complete example app [here](./demo/README.md)

+# Troubleshooting